cybozu-go/meows/docs/design.md

 1. `Pod` sweeper periodically checks if there are `Pod`s annotated with the old timestamp, and if any, it deletes `Pod`s.

-### Runner's state management
+### How Runner's state is managed

-A runner `Pod` has the following state as a GitHub Actions job runner.
+A Runner `Pod` has the following state as a GitHub Actions job runner.

 - registered: `Pod` registered itself on GitHub Actions.
 - initialized: `Pod` finished the initialization.